 Everything You Need to Know About Visiting the Keukenhof With Kids

-If you are visiting Amsterdam, tulips will probably be one of the first things that comes to mind.
+When you are visiting Amsterdam, tulips will probably be one of the first things that comes to mind.
 However, you will need to get out of Amsterdam to really see and enjoy the tulips.
-The best place to do this is the Keukenhof Gardens and tulip fields in Lisse.
+The best place to do this is the Keukenhof Gardens and the surrounding tulip fields in Lisse.

 We loved it so much after our first visit, we decided to visit the Keukenhof again a few years later!
-After visiting twice, we have figured out what the keys are to maximizing your experience.
+After visiting twice, we have figured out what the keys are to maximizing your experience at the Keukenhof Gardens, especially if you’ll be visiting the Keukenhof with kids.
 Read on to find out everything you need to know about visiting the Keukenhof and the Dutch tulip fields.

 This post may contain affiliate links.
 Affiliate links are no extra charge to you, but I may earn a small commission if you chose to make a purchase.
 See disclosures for more details.